Large Electron Model: A Universal Ground State Predictor: Introduction

 The missing piece is a foundation model approach that solves for the many-electron quantum wavefunction across a manifold of physical settings with one shared set of parameters \cite{Bommasani2021,scherbela2022solving,gao2022abinitio,gao2023samplingfree,Gao2023Jul,zhu2023hubbard,Scherbela2024transferable,gerard2024transferable,foster2025ab,Rende2025,zaklama2025attention}.
 Broadly speaking, foundation models are trained on diverse and vast data sets to learn to predict beyond the available data.
 Applied to the materials context, foundation models replace single-instance solvers with parameter-sharing networks that learn transferable structure and enable rapid prediction after training.
 In our many-electron setting, supervised training is not viable, as the important problems do not come with ground-truth wavefunctions or energies at large system size.
 For solving the many-electron problem at scale, a viable foundation model must learn unsupervised from the governing physical principle itself.

-In this work, we introduce \textit{Large Electron Model}, a foundation model for quantum wavefunctions of many-electron systems in the continuum.
-We train a single parameter-sharing network that conditions on Hamiltonian parameters, such as interaction strength, and particle number, and directly predicts the ground-state wavefunction for Hamiltonians it never saw.
-The model is fully unsupervised: it requires no reference solutions, no labeled training data, and no precomputed datasets; it is trained end-to-end by variational energy minimization.
-The model is thus an universal ground state predictor that is variational by construction, rivaling the universality of DFT yet surpassing its reach in regimes of strong correlations, and guaranteeing a more interpretable and holistic solution.
+In this work, we introduce \textit{Large Electron Model (LEM)}, a foundation model for quantum wavefunctions of many-electron systems in the continuum.
+LEM is a single parameter-sharing network that conditions on Hamiltonian parameters, such as interaction strength, and particle number, and directly predicts the ground-state wavefunction for Hamiltonians it never saw.
+The model is fully unsupervised, thus it requires no reference solutions, no labeled training data, and no precomputed datasets; it is optimized end-to-end by variational energy minimization.
+The model is thus a universal ground state predictor that is variational by construction, rivaling the universality of DFT yet surpassing its reach in regimes of strong correlations, and guaranteeing a more interpretable and holistic solution.

 Our foundation model is built from a {\it universal} Fermi wavefunction ansatz, which factorizes the wavefunction into an antisymmetric single-particle component and a symmetric correlation component \cite{fu2025minimal,fu2026universal}.
-The antisymmetric head allows for most general fermionic sign structures through a compact Slater determinant basis, while the symmetric head learns electron correlations through an attention-based network designed to model systems with global dependencies.
+The antisymmetric head allows for the most general fermionic sign structures through a compact Slater determinant basis, while the symmetric head learns electron correlations through an attention-based network designed to model systems with global dependencies.
 This architecture, which is both physically motivated and provably universal, yields a lightweight, efficient implementation that is well suited to capturing many-electron ground states from weak to strong interaction regimes.